castorini/pyserini/docs/conceptual-framework2.md

 np.dot(q_vec, v1)
 ```

-We should arrive at the same score as above (1.472201).
+We should arrive at the same score as above (`1.472201`).
 In other words, the query-document score (i.e., the relevance score of the document with respect to the query) is exactly the dot product of the two vector representations.
-This is exactly as expected.
+This is as expected!

 We can take this a step further and manually perform retrieval by computing the dot product between the query vector and _all_ document vectors.
 The corpus is small enough that this is practical: